This is a long video, but it has been selected nonetheless for two important reasons:

 The Q&A begins at 59:40.
 The first question has to do with what sort of risk-free rate of return on investment Graeber would impose in his perfect society, considering things like natural spoilage.
 That is, does money necessarily have to grow?

-The Boston Consulting Group actually modeled the idea of a jubilee and concluded that it would cause significant economic disruption, but rather less than if we didn't do it.
+The Boston Consulting Group actually modelled the idea of a jubilee and concluded that it would cause significant economic disruption, but rather less than if we didn't do it.

 "I think we should start thinking about radically different forms of money entirely.
 Interest-free systems would be possible.
 The reason Islamic Banking doesn't work is because not everybody's doing it."